Choosing a school for your child is an important decision for you and your family.

 Parent funded places are also available, with sessions charged at £11 for a morning or an afternoon.
 We can also offer lunchtime provision for those children wanting all day care.
 This is charged at £2.75 a day and includes a hot meal.

 All fees are payable in advance.
-For more information or an application form please contact Mrs Deakin in the pre-school.
+For more information or an application form please contact Mrs Watson in the school office or Mrs. Deakin in the pre-school.

 Admission to Nursery Class